ardacanbakis/vetApp/README.md

 VetApp is a comprehensive web application designed to manage veterinary appointments, customer data, animal data, and more.
 The project features a React frontend and a Spring Boot backend, providing a complete solution for veterinary clinic management.

+A live version can be accessed via clicking: [HERE](https://vetapp-ardacanbakis.vercel.app)

 ## Project Structure

 ### Frontend